azsk/AzTS-docs/Control coverage/Feature/FrontDoor.md

 > **Passed:**
 > Web Application Firewall has been configured on Front Door. <b>AND</b> </br>
 > Configured WAF Policy mode must be Prevention. <b>AND</b> </br>
-> Configured WAF Policy mode must be in Enabled State. </br>
+> Configured WAF Policy must be in Enabled State. </br>
 >
 > **Failed:**
 > WAF is not configured on Front Door. <b>OR</b>  </br>
 > Configured WAF Policy mode is not Prevention. <b>OR</b> </br>
-> Configured WAF Policy mode is not in Enabled State. </br>
+> Configured WAF Policy is not in Enabled State. </br>
 >
 > **Error:**
 > There was an error fetching WAF Configuration details of Front Door.